Pytonballoon810/awesome/USAGE.md

   2. Press `Ctrl+Shift+G`
   3. VS Code will activate, create a new Copilot Chat, and submit your text

+### Disable Start Menu Windows Key

+The `DisableStartMenuWinKey.ahk` script disables the Windows key from opening the Start Menu while preserving common Windows key combinations.

+#### Disable Start Menu Windows Key - Installation

+1. Download the `DisableStartMenuWinKey.ahk` script
+2. Double-click to run it, or add it to your startup items for persistent use

+#### Disable Start Menu Windows Key - Usage

+1. The script runs in the background and intercepts Windows key presses
+2. Pressing the Windows key alone will not open the Start Menu
+3. Common key combinations still work:
+   - `Win+R`: Opens Run dialog
+   - `Win+E`: Opens File Explorer
+4. To restore normal Windows key behavior, exit the script or use the registry file alternative

+## Tampermonkey Userscripts

+These userscripts enhance browser functionality and provide automation for various web services.
+All scripts require the [Tampermonkey](https://www.tampermonkey.net/) browser extension to be installed.

+### Open Video Services in Edge and Clean Tab

+The "Open Video Services in Edge and Clean Tab" userscript automatically redirects video streaming services from Firefox to Microsoft Edge for better DRM support and performance.

+#### Video Services Redirect - Prerequisites

+1. Install Tampermonkey browser extension in Firefox
+2. Microsoft Edge browser installed on the system

+#### Video Services Redirect - Installation

+1. Open Tampermonkey dashboard in Firefox
+2. Click "Create a new script"
+3. Copy and paste the contents of `Open Video Services in Edge and Clean Tab.js`
+4. Save the script (Ctrl+S)
+5. Ensure the script is enabled in Tampermonkey

+#### Video Services Redirect - Configuration

+The script monitors these video services by default:

+- Netflix (`netflix.com`)
+- Amazon Prime Video (`primevideo.com`)
+- Disney Plus (`disneyplus.com`)
+- Hulu (`hulu.com`)
+- Amazon Video Germany (`amazon.de/gp/video`)

+To add more services, edit the `services` array in the script.

+#### Video Services Redirect - Usage

+1. The script runs automatically in the background
+2. When you navigate to a supported video service:
+   - The page is automatically redirected to Microsoft Edge
+   - The Firefox tab is cleaned up to show a "Redirected to Edge" message
+   - The original URL is preserved in the Edge redirect
+3. Links to video services on other websites will also redirect when clicked

 ## Customization

 ### Changing Template Locations